Ringwood Town Council

 Jubilee Lamp, Market Place

-The lamp was erected by public subscription in 1887 to commemorate the Golden Jubilee of Queen Victoria.
+The lamp was erected in the Market Place by public subscription in 1887 to commemorate the Golden Jubilee of Queen Victoria.
 A Grade II listed monument, it is built on a stone plinth, and made from cast-iron, with copper lanterns.The five lanterns were originally lit by gas while the central column held a drinking fountain with four spouts.
-The state of the lamp deteriorated terribly until it was restored in 1977 for Queen Elizabeth 11’s Silver Jubilee.
-The iconic Jubilee Lamp, in Ringwood’s Market Place, was constructed in 1887 for Queen Victoria’s Golden Jubilee.
+The state of the lamp deteriorated terribly until it was restored in 1977 for Queen Elizabeth II’s Silver Jubilee.

 2013 saw the completion of a complex restoration project involving carefully removing the old layers of paint, repairing the lanterns off-site and then re-painting the stand in black.
 Black was chosen due to the fact that the original lamp, being cast iron, would have been black.